openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ### Emeritus Stage
 **Definition**

 Emeritus projects are projects which the maintainers feel have reached or are nearing end-of-life.
 Emeritus projects have contributed to the ecosystem, but are not necessarily recommended for modern development as there may be more actively maintained choices.
-The OpenJS Foundation appreciates the contributions of these projects and their communities, and the role they have played in moving the ecosystem forward.
+The Foundation appreciates the contributions of these projects and their communities, and the role they have played in moving the ecosystem forward.

 **Examples**